bhisaac/5eFP/5eFP-SRD.md

 #### Attack Rolls

-You add your STR to your attack roll when attacking with a melee weapon such as a mace, a battleaxe, or a javelin.
-You use melee weapons to make melee attacks in hand-to-­hand combat, and some of them can be thrown to make a ranged attack.
+If you chose STR for your attack rolls at character creation, you add your STR to your attack roll when attacking with a weapon.

 #### Lifting and Carrying